independo-gmbh/leaflet-mapkitmutant/README.md

 In practical terms, this means that users should add `minZoom: 3` to their maps.
 Else, users will not see parts of the map as grey.

-* "Things have a vertical offset at low zoom levels"
+* "Things have a vertical offset at low-ish zoom levels"

 This happens because MapkitJS has a weird way of returning the visible bounds ("region" in mapkitJS parlance) - they don't exactly fit the bounds ("region")